quangmnh/Mathematical-Modeling-Assignment-201-2020-HCMUT/README.md

   > &nbsp;&nbsp; Sonoma

- Datasets used in the project for running simualtion and validate results.
+ Datasets used in the project for running simualtion and validating results.
  Data used in this project is obtained from Sonoma team (**Greenhouse_cliamte.csv**, **vip.csv**) and weather station data (**meteo.csv**)

  >code